oliv3340/crudapi/README.md

 # CRUD APi

 Simple CRUD API wirtten in `Go` with firestore db.
+This project is just a little project to learn few Go skills and to manipulate object in Firestore.

 ## Requirements